English

 Dinings

-Blue Mountains National Park is open year-round.
-However, specific attractions and services operate on set schedules:
+Blue Mountains National Park is open year-round, though some attractions follow set schedules:

-• Guided day tours: Depart Sydney around 6:30am, with pickups from designated city locations.
-Arrival at your pickup point at least 15 minutes early is recommended.
+• Guided day tours: Depart Sydney around 6:30 am from designated city locations; arrive at least 15 minutes early.

 • Wentworth Falls Track: Open daily from 9am to 4pm, with closures on Christmas Day.